polars-expr-hopper¶

 df.hopper.add_filters(pl.col("user_id") != 0)

-df.hopper.add_filters(pl.col("age") > 18) # 'age' doesn't exist yet
+df.hopper.add_filters(pl.col("age") > 18) # 'age' column doesn't exist yet!

 df = df.hopper.apply_ready_filters()

-# Now the second expression can be applied:
+# Now the age filter can apply

 How It Works¶